biboyd/SALSA/docs/source/index.rst

 collaboration between simulations and observations

 SALSA includes a novel method for extracting absorbers, the SPICE method.
-This uses cell-level data to extract absorbers from a Trident ``lightray`` and returns a great deal of information that can be further analyzed.
+This uses cell-level data to extract absorbers from a Trident ``LightRay`` and returns a great deal of information that can be further analyzed.

 .. toctree::
    :maxdepth: 2

-   installation.rst
-   annotated_example.rst
-   absorber_extraction.rst
-   reference.rst
-   changelog.rst
+   installation
+   annotated_example
+   absorber_extraction
+   parallelism
+   lightray_solution
+   reference
+   changelog

 Index
 ==================